burpnoes/angularjs-styleguide/README.md

 # AngularJS Style Guide

-See [John Papa's original guidelines](https://github.com/johnpapa/angularjs-styleguide) for comments and credits
+See [John Papa's original guidelines](https://github.com/johnpapa/angularjs-styleguide) for comments and credits.
+Also check out [Todd Motto's guidelines](https://github.com/toddmotto/angularjs-styleguide) as I used a couple of his suggestions.

 ## Table of Contents